tekacs/continuator/README.md

-# sora-continuator
+# continuator

-A small Rust helper for stitching Sora 2 video clips together.
+A small Rust helper for stitching AI generated video clips together.
 It speaks the OpenAI Video API, pulls down the rendered MP4s, and shells out to `ffmpeg` to extract the last frame as the seed for the next shot.
-The crate ships both a library (`sora_continuator`) and a CLI.
+The crate ships both a library (`continuator`) and a CLI.

 ## Requirements